Step 8 Heroine Journey Pregnancy Birth Big Change 30-32 Weeks

 Let’s remind you what all Women face … the Truth … ‘There’s no way to know what your birth will be like’.
 This Truth puts you right in the midst of a big change.

 The sentence that follows this Truth is actually an Untruth … ‘therefore there’s nothing you can do to prepare for it’.
 That is just BS!
 But this sentence is complex.
-For example, there are many people who believe the only legitimate goal to any preparation must be: natural birth, easy, perhaps pain-free or at home, with no problems and a great experience.
+For example, there are many people who believe the only legitimate goal to any preparation must be a natural birth, easy, perhaps pain-free or at home, with no problems and a great experience.
 Therefore, if these goals are not achieved it just shows there is nothing you can do to prepare for birth.
 To prepare for your birth can’t only have a goal for ‘outcomes’.

 You have to focus on your capability and ability to cope and manage the journey you take through the birth of your baby.
 Therefore preparing for birth works brilliantly because you can become a highly skilled birthing woman.
 Skills that prepare your body to birth and birth and birth-coaching skills, so you can work through birth as it unfolds are real and essential.